 How Existential Anxiety Works

-Existentialists do not necessarily believe that existential anxiety is any different from traditional anxiety disorders in terms of how they respond and how they're treated.
+Existentialists do not necessarily believe that existential anxiety is any different from traditional anxiety disorders regarding how they respond and how they're treated.
 That's why it's still important to take my anxiety test now and learn what you can do to stop your anxiety.

 In fact, existential anxiety isn't believed to be a problem at all.
 While there are still debates on a formal definition, the idea is that anxiety is a natural and healthy phenomenon due to asking yourself the following types of questions: